japanoise/sao/README.md

 In order to build sao you need the Xlib header files.

+By default, dmenu is bound to Mod+P and suckless' st is bound to Mod+Shift+Enter.
+If you don't have these, or prefer other programs, edit config.h.

 ## Installation

 Edit config.mk to match your local setup (sao is installed into